Yuantong Temple

 Yuantong Temple (圆通寺 (圓通寺, Yuántōng Sì)) is an ancient Buddhist temple in Kunming, Yunnan, China.
 It is located in a protected natural depression and in recent years it has been expanded with funding from Thailand.
 In the 1950s, it hosted a grand ceremony to greet and send on the sacred teeth of the Buddha and so became important in Southeast Asia.

 History

 It was first built in the late 8th and early 9th century, the time of the Nanzhao Kingdom in the Tang dynasty.
-After two major restorations and expansion in the Chenghua period (1465-1487) of the Ming dynasty and in 1686 during the reign of the Kangxi Emperor in the Qing dynasty, the temple took on its present design, with covered corridors, bridges and grand halls.
+After two major restorations and expansion in the regin of Emperor Chenghua (1465–1487) and in 1686, the temple took on its present design, with covered corridors, bridges and grand halls.

 Architecture

 The extant buildings include the Yuantong Wonderful Realm (圆通胜境坊), Octagonal Pavilion (八角亭), Yuantong Hall (圆通殿), Copper Buddha Hall (铜佛殿), etc.

 Yuantong Wonderful Realm

 This old temple is noted for its unusual structure which is high at the front and low at the back, From the front archway named "Yuantong Shengjing" (Wonderland), one can behold the entire garden.